pcfreak30/skyd/doc/sips/SIP-0001 - Merklized Data Machine.md

 	//
 	// The error will be prefixed by 'invalid' if the error resulted from an
 	// invalid program, and the error will be prefixed by 'hosterr' if the error
 	// resulted from a host error such as a disk failure.
+If the error resulted
+	// and interrupt signal, the error will be prefixed by 'interrupted'.
 	Error error

 	// The proof will be set to nil if there was an error, and also if no proof